Afrozaar/wp-api-v2-client-java/README.md

 # WP-API v2 Java Client

-A Java client to version 2 of the WP REST API, recently merged into Wordpress Core
+A Java client to version 2 of the WP REST API, recently merged into WordPress Core

-(Currently coding against **Wordpress 4.7.x**)
+(Currently coding against **WordPress 4.8.x**)

+## WordPress Supported Versions

+The current 4.8 version supports WordPress 4.6-4.8.

 See